xapi-fr/moodle-profile/readme.md

 ## Object

-The Moodle xAPI profile is a specializatin of the VLE (Virtual Learning Environment) profile.
-Globally, the same rules apply.
-However, this specification provides some specific rule which apply in the Moodle context.
+The Moodle/ VLE (Virtual Learning Environment) xAPI profile aims to define a set of xAPI implementation rules for Moodle, and more widely  for any kind of learning environment, be it an LMS, LXP, MOOC platform or anything else.

 If you want to test this profile, you can use [TRAX Logs for Moodle](https://github.com/trax-project/moodle-trax-logs).
 This project was initiated by [Sébastien FRAYSSE](http://fraysse.eu) and is sponsored by [ISAE-SUPAERO](https://www.isae-supaero.fr).